gerardtoconnor/Skylight/README.md

 Property bindings will just get and set properties of controls and your model, mapping where needed, while the actions and functionality of the application will be driven by events.
 Multiple overloads on the various Property and Event Bindings will allow us to model differnt interactions with the UI and model.

-## Resources/Styling
-The application can load a resource dictionary with required styling if wanted, but for this initial release, I have left our styling and looked purely at functionality.

 ## Property Setting
 For one time property setting on a UI Control, that does not need to watch a model property, you can just pass a value into the operation
 ```fsharp